quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 might want to use a stream reset to signal that error, while at the same time guaranteeing that all data received from the source is delivered to the peer.

-This document describes a QUIC extension defining a new frame type, the RESET_STREAM_AT frame.
-This frame allows an endpoint to mark a portion at the beginning of the stream which will then be reliably delivered, even if the stream was reset.
+This document defines the RESET_STREAM_AT frame that allows an endpoint to reset a stream with guaranteed delivery of stream data from the beginning of the stream up to an explicitly declared byte offset.

 # Conventions and Definitions